I thought I should share how we hire employees into our firm and our portfolio companies.

 But this approach is not for everyone, not fit for every job & we get that.
 So our goal is to get a team member that understands our drive & goals.

 Step 4: After the candidates have interviewed our company, they get a second assignment that is aligned to something they will have to do in the job.
 This is a technical assignment with slightly more time than the initial test.

 Here we test technical competencies & cognitive understanding.

-Those tests are not perfect but they do give you some valuable information.
-The tests can be pricey but let me tell you, the amount of data we have received from our team members & how close to the truth that information has been well worth the cost.
+Those tests are not perfect but they do give some valuable information.
+The tests can be pricey but let me tell you, the amount of data we have received from our team members & how close to the truth that information has been, it’s well worth the cost.

-You don’t get disqualified because if you cant but we prefer that you make the time.
+You don’t get disqualified because if you cant, but we prefer that you make the time to.

 These can be old employers but also life-long friends, sporting friends, pastors, old clients, etc.

 We do this to get a sense of the character.
 We realized that most old employers are lousy referrals that give bad references so we expand our reference bank to give us a better distribution curve of data.
 Better data = better decisions.